Governor's Award Description

 - conduct and support research in Canada 1

-- have obtained a PhD within 10 years of applying for the award
+- have obtained a PhD within 10 years of being nominated for the award

 - be employed by a Canadian university as an assistant or associate professor during the term of the award

 Nomination documents must be received at the Bank by 14 November 2014.